TackusHackus/plugins/README.md

 ---

-📝 List of all plugins:
+# 📝 List of all plugins:

 ### 🌐 InView

+> ⚠️ Note: This plugin is in beta phase (pre-release)

-1. Discription:
+- Discription:
  - This plugin was created to open links on Discord without a browser using WebView
+- Functions:
+ - "Open in browser"
+ - made with Discord UI

+---
+# 🔌 Installation: